Assembly

 A comprehensive catalog of 1,200+ programming languages from computing history, with dates, status, paradigms, and categories.

-Read more →Learn how to define and call routines in BLISS - parameters, return values, recursion, and the OWN/LOCAL scope model in this expression-oriented systems language
+Read more →Learn how to define and use functions in PHP - parameters, return values, default and named arguments, scope, recursion, closures, and arrow functions with Docker-ready examples

 Read more →Every language guide includes working code examples, Docker images for instant setup, and progressive tutorials from Hello World to advanced topics.